 He was the trial attorney in two published cases which effected significant changes in California law: People v.
 Myers (1998) 61 Cal.App.4th 328, 71 Cal.Rptr.2d 518 (self defense) and People v.
 Howard (2005) 34 Cal.4th 1129, 23 Cal.Rptr.3rd 306 (felony murder).

-He is Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy, and is Certified as a Specialist in Criminal Law by the State Bar of California.
+He was Certified as a Specialist in Criminal Trial Advocacy by the National Board of Trial Advocacy (1998-2023), and is Certified as a Specialist in Criminal Law by the State Bar of California (1998-2024).
 In 2009, he became the first criminal law attorney from the San Joaquin Valley to be named a Fellow of the Litigation Counsel of America.

 He is AV Preeminent Peer Review Rated by Martindale-Hubbell.
 He is a Barrister of the Order of Centurions and a member of the National Trial Lawyers.
-He is listed in Marquis Who's Who in America, Marquis Who's Who in American Law, and Super Lawyers.
+He has been listed in Marquis Who's Who in America, Marquis Who's Who in American Law, and Thomson Reuters Super Lawyers.

 In recognition of his writing, instructing, and lecturing, he received the Spirit of CEB (Continuing Education of the Bar) Award in 2008 at the State Bar of California Annual Meeting.